BenRydal/IGS_Re-Shape/README.md

 # IGS_Re-Shape
-This software is a simplified version of the Interaction Geography Slicer (IGS) visualization tool that runs in Processing customized for the Re-Shape learning environment.
+This software is a simplified version of the Interaction Geography Slicer (IGS) visualization tool that allows you to dynamically visualize your physical movement data over different thematic maps.

 ![repo](coverImage.png)